austinfreenet/afn-docs/afn_wan_load_balancing.md

 needs.
 So when an interface goes down, LSM seems to work but when it comes back up it doesn't get put back into the rotation.
 I'll have to look into that next time.

+## 2015-10-13

+Well, it turns out that failback is working, it just takes a bit of time.
+I think it's time for a demo.
+It takes quite a while for an interface to be added back into the rotation(~ 4 minutes or so).